 The number 2 spot goes to a car that is basically a two-door version of the C55.
-Everything I covered in the video applies here except they went with larger brakes in 2005 so they are a tad bit more expensive.
-This car was basically tied for number one except they are a bit more expensive and they have windows that automatically lower when you open the door and raise when the door is shut.
-These were a little problematic and because it's a two-door with a small back seat the car is less practical.
-My goal in the video was also to show you a car you could daily drive, and although the CLK55 rides just as nice, it’s not as easy to bring others with you.
-But really this is all very minor stuff, and the car is rock solid just like the C55.
-Expect to pay a little over $10,000 for clean example and a couple of grand more for a convertible version.
+Everything I covered in the video applies here, except they went with larger brakes in 2005 so unfortunately, they are a bit bit more expensive to replace.
+This car was almost tied for number one, however the judgement was made as the CLK55 is bit more expensive and has windows that automatically lower when you open the door and raise when the door is shut.
+This could be a little problematic when the motors failed and because it's a two-door with a small back seat, the car is less practical.
+My goal in the video was also to show you a car you could daily drive and although the CLK55 rides just as nice as the C55, it’s not as easy to bring others with you.
+But really, this is all very minor stuff and the car is mechanically rock solid just like the C55.
+Expect to pay a little over $10,000 for clean example and a couple thousand more for a convertible version.

-I mention this car in the video because it truly is a classic and in my opinion cemented AMG as a very real contender with just about anyone.
-I still remember reading magazines in high school where they put this big four-door car against a Corvette, a Dodge Viper, and various other high-performance sports cars.
+I mention this car in the video because it truly is a classic and in my opinion cemented AMG as a very real contender in the performance car market.
+I still remember reading magazines in high school where they put this big four-door saloon against a Corvette, a Dodge Viper, and various other high-performance sports cars.
 The E55 held its own and really put AMG on the map.
-The car again shares the same basic drivetrain with the C55 and CLK55 so no worries there, and it doesn’t use a complicated suspension either.
-The interior is very basic although the window regulators tend to fail often, which is weird.
-Like I mentioned in the video this car was prone to rust depending on where you live.
+This car again shares the same basic drivetrain with the C55 and CLK55, so no worries there, and it doesn’t use a complicated suspension either.
+Like I mentioned in the video, this car was prone to rust depending on where you live.
 This is something I consider a reliability issue because if you are driving an AMG car, you want it to look good.
 Unlike a beater with a heater, you aren’t just going to live with it so you will need to factor this into the cost of ownership.
-Now if you buy one with no rust and you live in a hot climate with no snow or salt, you are good to go.
-This car will last you forever and not break the bank especially if you do your own repairs.
+Now, if you buy one with no rust and you live in a hot climate with no snow or salt, you're good to go.
+This car will potentially last you forever without breaking the bank, especially if you do your own repairs.

 I bundled these two together as sort of a bonus.
-The C36 was released in 1995 and was the first car released by Mercedes after officially partnering up with AMG which was a separate tuning company before this car.
-The C36 was fitted with an inline six-cylinder that made more horsepower than the same year M3.
-This engine did suffer from head gasket failures but aside from that was very robust as was the five-speed automatic transmission.
+The C36 was released in 1995 and was the first car released by Mercedes after officially partnering up with AMG, which was a separate tuning company before this car.
+The C36 was fitted with an inline six-cylinder that made more horsepower than the same year M3, its main competitor.
+This engine did suffer from head gasket failures but aside from that was very robust, as was the five-speed automatic transmission.
 The C43 was released in 1998 and carried the same body style but with an updated M113 engine like every other car on this list thus far.
-These C-Class AMG cars of this 202 generation were very reliable, but they did suffer from rust issues like the E55, and that also included front coil spring perches that would weaken over time causing the car’s suspension to sag.
-There were also issues with engine wiring harness, especially with the C36.
-If you want to see the most pristine example of a 202 chassis C43 AMG make sure to browse my channel.
+These C-Class AMG cars of this 202 generation were very reliable, but they did suffer from rust issues like the E55, which also included the front coil spring perches that would weaken over time causing the car’s suspension to sag.
+There were also issues with the engine wiring harness (especially with the C36).
+If you want to see the most pristine example of a 202 chassis C43 AMG, make sure to browse my channel.
 I own quite the gem.

-Up until now my list has been cars but there was a reliable AMG SUV from back in the day as well.
-The ML55 once again used the same engine combo as the C55, E55, CLK55 and the C43 but his time it was paired with all-wheel drive.
-At one point this was the fastest SUV on the planet and most don’t realize that they can be very inexpensive to repair and maintain.
-Sure this truck would go through brakes, ball joints and rear coil springs like no one’s business, and they did have a fuel pump that would go bad from time to time, but what old car doesn’t need this kind of stuff?
-Like I said, the race for the number 1 spot was close and ML55 could have been much higher if it wasn’t for the fact that it also has all-wheel drive which is more complicated than rear-wheel drive.
+Up until now, my list has been entirely made up of cars but there was once a reliable AMG SUV from back in the day.
+The ML55 once again used the same engine combo as the C55, E55, CLK55 and the C43 but this time it was paired with all-wheel drive capability.
+At one point this was the fastest SUV on the planet.
+Most people don’t realize that the ML55 can be very inexpensive to repair and maintain; sure, this truck would go through brakes, ball joints and rear coil springs like no one’s business, and they did have a fuel pump that would go bad from time to time, but what old car doesn’t need this kind of stuff?
+Like I said, the race for the number 1 spot was close and ML55 could have been much higher if it wasn’t for the fact that it also has all-wheel drive, which is obviously more complicated than rear-wheel drive and could present an issue in the future.
 The all-wheel-drive worked very well and didn’t have any inherent defects, but as these cars age, it could become a concern.